 How quickly different medicines relieve pain also varies greatly from person to person.
 It depends on how much medicine you take (the dose) and how often you take it (the frequency).

-Understand the different types of pain relief
+Understand the different ways to manage pain

-To manage your pain effectively, you may be given a combination of prescription and non-prescription medicines.
-You may also want to try complementary therapies to improve your quality of life.
+To manage your pain, your health care team may recommend a combination of prescription and non-prescription medicines.
+You may also consider trying complementary therapies.

-These are therapies that can be used alongside conventional medical treatments to improve your quality of life and wellbeing.
+- Complementary therapies – therapies that can be used alongside conventional medical treatments to improve your quality of life and wellbeing.

 Keep track of medicines

-- order a printed NPS MedicineWise list to keep in your wallet or handbag at nps.org.au/order
+- order a printed NPS MedicineWise list to keep in your wallet or handbag

-- download the MedicineWise app from the App Store or Google Play onto your smartphone.
+- download the MedicineWise app from the Apple Store or Google Play onto your smartphone.
 You can scan the barcode on packaging to add a medicine to the app and set up alarms for taking the medicine.

 Discuss your pain medicines with family and friends